Doctor of Philosophy in Theology with a Specialization in Person, Marriage, and Family (Ph.D.)

 If a candidate fails the defense, he or she must obtain permission from the Provost/Dean to retake the examination.
 A candidate will not be permitted to repeat the defense until at least one semester, or an equivalent period of time, has elapsed from the date of the failure.
 If the student fails a second time, he or she ceases to be a candidate for the Ph.D. degree.

-Following approval of the dissertation and any required revisions, Ph.D. graduates are required to submit their dissertations for publication by UMI ProQuest.
+Following approval of the dissertation and any required revisions, Ph.D. graduates have the option to submit their dissertations for publication by UMI ProQuest.
 UMI ProQuest is a national dissertation archive that allows Ph.D. dissertations to be accessible, via abstract or full text, to the scholarly community.

 Submission for publication is completed through the Institute’s private institutional online portal.
 Instructions for the submission process will be distributed upon request.
 Depending on the author’s selection of services from UMI ProQuest, the publication process may be free or may require the payment of several nominal fees.

-Ph.D. students have two types of advisors: the Ph.D.
-Program Advisor and the dissertation advisor.
-The Program Advisor orients the student to the degree program, guides the student through questions regarding the degree requirements, assists the student in selecting the dissertation advisor, and gives final approval to course selection.
-The dissertation advisor, selected during the third semester in the program, guides the student in the selection of courses and of a dissertation topic; normally the dissertation advisor will serve as the student’s dissertation director.
+The Program Advisor orients the student to the degree program, guides the student through questions regarding the degree requirements, assists the student in selecting the dissertation director, and gives final approval to course selection.

 The Symposium discussions are graded pass/fail on the basis of short papers and participation.
 The prospectus course is graded pass/fail; passing the course does not necessarily imply that the dissertation topic will be passed in the form of its original submission.
 All other courses must be completed with a grade of B- or above; grades of C or below are not counted toward completion of the degree but are included in the calculation of grade-point average.